In this guide

 The benefits of good advice

-Enough of the risks.
+Enough on the risks.
 Despite some bad behaviour in the financial advice industry, a good financial adviser can be enormously beneficial.

 There is plenty of research showing the advantages of advice.
-For example, in its 2020 report entitled Future of Advice, Rice Warner cited research showing that people who get advice accumulate 3.9 times more assets after 15 years than those who make their own decisions.
+For example, in a report for the Financial Services Council (FSC) entitled Future of Advice, Rice Warner cited research showing people who get advice accumulate 3.9 times more assets after 15 years than those who make their own decisions.

 Appropriate advice that takes all your relevant personal circumstances into account can help you: